bobermayer/RNAkira/README.md

 ## Output
 * TPM.csv -- a csv file with raw TPM values for each fraction and each sample
 * corrected_TPM.csv -- a csv file with TPM values corrected for 4sU incorporation bias and with elu and flowthrough fractions normalized
-* RNAkira_output.csv -- a csv file with fit results and the following columns
-  * gene_id
-  * initial_synthesis_t1 -- synthesis rate from initial fit
-  * initial_synthesis_err_t1 -- with associated error
-  * ... for each time point
-  * initial_degradation_t1 -- degradation rate
-  * ... + error for each time point
-  * initial_processing_t1 -- processing rate
-  * ... + error for each time point
-  * initial_translation_t1 -- translation rate
-  * ... + error for each time point
-  * initial_logL -- log likelihood of initial fit
-  * initial_fit_success -- status of minimization routine
-  * initial_pval -- chi-squared p-value comparing initial fit to best model
-  * initial_qval -- BH-corrected p-value
-  * modeled_synthesis_t1 -- synthesis rate from best model
-  * ... + error for each time point
-  * modeled_degradation_t1
-  * ... + error for each time point
-  * modeled_processing_t1
-  * ... + error for each time point
-  * modeled_translation_t1
-  * ... + error for each time point
-  * synthesis_log2FC -- log2 fold change of synthesis in best model
-  * synthesis_log2FC_err -- and estimated error
-  * degradation_log2FC -- log2FC of degradation rate + error
-  * processing_log2FC -- log2FC of processing rate + error
-  * translation_log2FC -- log2FC of translation rate + error
-  * modeled_logL -- log likelihood of best model
-  * modeled_fit_success -- status of minimization routine
-  * modeled_pval -- chi-squared p-value comparing best model to next-best model
-  * modeled_qval -- BH-corrected p-value
+* RNAkira_output.csv -- a csv file with fit results for each gene: synthesis, degradation, processing and translation rates (+ error estimates) for each time point from the **initial fit**, together with the log-likelihood of this model, fit success (boolean), and a p- and q-value from comparing to the best model; then rates + errors for each time point for the **best model**, followed by estimated log2 fold changes, the resulting log-likelihood and the fit success, and finally p- and q-value from comparing the best to the next-best model